 § 180.450 What action may I take if a lower tier participant fails to disclose the information required under § 180.355 to the next higher tier?

-If you as a Federal agency official determine that a lower tier participant failed to disclose information, as required by § 180.355, at the time it entered into a covered transaction with a participant at the next higher tier, you may pursue any remedies available to you, including the initiation of a suspension or debarment action.
+As a Federal agency official, if you determine that a lower tier participant failed to disclose information, as required by § 180.355, at the time it entered into a covered transaction with a participant at the next higher tier, you may pursue any remedies available to you, including the initiation of a suspension or debarment action.

-Subpart E— System for Award Management Exclusions
+Subpart E— System for Award Management (SAM.gov) Exclusions

-§ 180.500 What is the purpose of the System for Award Management Exclusions (SAM Exclusions)?
+§ 180.500 What is the purpose of the System for Award Management (SAM.gov) Exclusions?

-SAM Exclusions is a widely available source of the most current information about persons who are excluded or disqualified from covered transactions.
+The SAM.gov Exclusions is a widely available source of the most current information about persons who are excluded or disqualified from covered transactions.

-§ 180.505 Who uses SAM Exclusions?
+§ 180.505 Who uses SAM.gov Exclusions?

-(a) Federal agency officials use SAM Exclusions to determine whether to enter into a transaction with a person, as required under § 180.430.
+(a) Federal agency officials use SAM.gov Exclusions to determine whether to enter into a transaction with a person, as required under § 180.430.

-(b) Participants also may, but are not required to, use SAM Exclusions to determine if—
+(b) Participants also may, but are not required to, use SAM.gov Exclusions to determine if:

 (1) Principals of their transactions are excluded or disqualified, as required under § 180.320; or